internet-sicherheit/eco-blockchain-governance/technical/0006-node-software-requirements/README.md

 and a certain degree of heterogeneity can even be a desired property with regards to resilience, a certain baseline should be required in order to operate a stable, production-grade, network.

+Though it might be technically possible to operate a blockchain network without specifying software requirements, it might be challenging to offer it in a business context while guaranteeing certain SLAs.

-By implementing this RFC it is demonstrated, that a conscious decision about the software involved with operating the node has been made.
+By implementing this RFC it is demonstrated, that a conscious decision about the software involved with operating the node and with regards to non-functional operative quality attributes has been made.

-## Examples & Best Practices
+## Specification

-An implementation should consider the following topics:
+An implementation should consider the following topics (with the list not being exhaustive):

 * OS and OS version
 * Server OS hardening